Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 10. Indian Hawthorn (Rhaphiolepis indica)

-Indian Hawthorn (Rhaphiolepis indica) with pale pink flowers
+Small white Indian Hawthorn (Rhaphiolepis indica) flowers growing in a bush.

 Low and slow growing, Indian hawthorn is the perfect shrub for sunny spots in your landscape.
 It has a naturally rounded growth habit, and so needs little pruning.
 While this bush thrives in moist, well-drained soil, it’s drought-tolerant once established.
 In spring, attention-grabbing clusters of pink or white blooms give way to blue berries that attract birds and other small wildlife.
-It’s winter hardy in zones 8 through 11, and it’s evergreen to boot so it will provide year-round interest in your garden.
+It’s winter-hardy in zones 8 through 11; it’s evergreen, too, so it will provide year-round interest in your garden.

 11. Autumn Joy Sedum (Hylotelephium spectabile ‘Autumn Joy’)

-Autumn Joy Sedum (Hylotelephium spectabile ‘Autumn Joy’) bush surrounded by mulch
+Red Autumn Joy Sedum (Hylotelephium spectabile ‘Autumn Joy’) growing in a bush in a garden.

 A hardy perennial, the Autumn Joy variety of sedum is an easygoing showstopper that’s hardy in zones 3 through 10.
-Drought-tolerant, its sturdy shoots bring forth deep burgundy flowers in late summer and autumn.
+The drought-tolerant plant has sturdy shoots bring forth deep burgundy flowers in late summer and autumn.
 When the weather turns cold, you can leave sedum stalks standing to provide food for birds throughout the winter.
 Or, simply cut them to the ground once they’ve flagged, and wait for them to burst out again next spring.

 12. Dusty Miller (Senecio cineraria)

 Dusty Miller, with its lacy, silvery white leaves, makes a wonderful companion to many plants in the garden.
 Once established, it requires little care and will happily tolerate heat and drought.
 It can create a beautiful border around taller plants like salvia, or just as easily provide a lush backdrop for shorter plants like ageratum.
-It is considered an annual but has been known to come back year after year in warmer climates (typically zones 8 and higher).
+Dusty Miller is considered an annual, but has been known to come back year after year in warmer climates (typically zones 8 and higher).

 13. Gold Thread Cypress (Chamaecyparis pisifera ‘Gold Thread’)

-Gold Thread Cypress (Chamaecyparis pisifera ‘Gold Thread’) leaves
+A close-up of Gold Thread Cypress (Chamaecyparis pisifera ‘Gold Thread’) shrub in a cloudy yard.

 14. Hosta (Hosta spp.)